The WBC has warned Billy Joe Saunders to clean up his act ahead of a possible challenge against WBC Franchise champion Canelo Alvarez.

 “Domestic violence is not a joke and should not be taken as such.
 Any type of violence is unacceptable. #punchesonlyinthering.”

-Saunders has also apologized and offered a donation to a domestic violence charity for his mistake.
+Saunders has apologized and offered a donation to a domestic violence charity for his mistake.

-“It was a very, very, very bad out of taste joke.
+“It was a very, very, very bad of-taste joke.
 I’m a God-fearing man.
 I do not condone domestic violence under any circumstances,” said Saunders.

-Whether the 30-year-old still gets the Canelo fight or not, the WBC may well have a hand in that decision.
+Whether the 30-year-old still gets the Canelo fight, the WBC may have a hand in that decision.

 Canelo is the current Franchise champion.
 This means any future fight is under the jurisdiction of the WBC – whatever the weight.

-This means WBC chiefs will be able to give their opinion on any sanctioned fight between Canelo and Saunders, which effectively becomes a WBC, WBA and WBO unification.
+This means WBC chiefs can give their opinion on any sanctioned fight between Canelo and Saunders, effectively becoming a WBC, WBA, and WBO unification.